 Clubs and individual members have an opportunity to heighten their leadership experience – while adding more fun to the year by participating in club recognition.
 Check out club award and recognition opportunities for more information.

 Monthly advisor e-newsletters

 From August to May, Kiwanis International publishes a monthly e-newsletter for all active K-Kids Kiwanis and faculty advisors.
 In these emails, an advisor will receive updates, tips, activity ideas, and resources.
 Administrators also receive a copy.
-You can review copies of the administrator’s E-newsletters on this web page.
+You can review copies of the administrator’s e-newsletters online.

 Check out K-Kids education courses for advisors

 To help you strengthen clubs in your district, Kiwanis International has published interactive advisor education courses for advisors to better understand their role, and learn how to further develop the leadership skills of members.
 Encourage advisors to access these resources by logging into the Kiwanis online reporting system